 The Department of Health and Human Services reviews the National Action Plan to Prevent Health Care-Associated Infections regularly.
 Recent studies suggest that implementing existing prevention practices can lead to up to a 70 percent reduction in certain infections.

 Alarmingly, MRSA is also showing up in healthy people who have not been hospitalized.
 This type of MRSA is called community-associated MRSA, or CA-MRSA.

-CA-MRSA skin infections have been identified among certain populations that share close quarters or have more skin-to-skin contact.
-Examples are team athletes, military recruits, prison inmates, and children in daycare.
+CA-MRSA skin infections have been identified among some people who share close quarters or have more skin-to-skin contact.
+Examples are team athletes, military recruits, prison inmates, and children in day care.
 But more and more CA-MRSA infections are being seen in the general community, especially in certain geographic regions.

 CA-MRSA is also more likely to affect younger people.
 In a study of Minnesotans published in The Journal of the American Medical Association, the average age of people with MRSA in a hospital or health care facility was 68.
 But the average age of a person with CA-MRSA was only 23.

 When to Call a Doctor